9 Best Investment Apps in the UK for 2024

 What is Passive Investing?

 Secondly, there are passive investments, in which professional wealth managers look after your money.
-These are the ‘Set and Forget’ style investments, which typically involve higher costs in the form of management fees, but can provide reassurance that your money is in safe hands.
+These are the ‘Set and Forget’ style investments, which typically involve higher costs in management fees, but can provide reassurance that your money is in safe hands.
 Those investing in such funds will usually have longer time horizons than those who choose the DIY stock-picking firms mentioned above.

 The Main Types of Investments